xenon-middleware/xenon/doc/userguide.md

        // ... more follows
     }

 The __Files__ interface contains several method for creating and closing a [__FileSystem__][10].
 A __FileSystem__ provides an abstraction for a (possibly remote) file system.

 To create a __FileSystem__ the __newFileSystem__ method can be used.
 As before, the desired __scheme__ must be provided as a parameter.
 In addition, the _location_ parameter provides information on the location of the file system using an adaptor specific string.
 For local file systems, the location must contain the root of the file system to access, such as "/" on Linux or "C:" on Windows.
 For remote file systems, the location typically contains the host name of the machine to connect to.
 The exact format of accepted location strings can be found in the adaptor documentation.

-The following are all valid combinations of file system schemes and locations:
+The following are all valid combinations of file system schemes and
+locations:

-    "file","/"                        connect to the local file system on Linux "file","C:"                       connect to the local C: drive on Windows
+    "file","/"                   connect to local Linux file system "file","C:"                  connect to local Windows C: drive "sftp","example.com"         connect to example.com using sftp
-    "sftp","example.com"              connect to example.com using sftp
+    "sftp","test@example.com:44" connect to example.com using sftp
-    "sftp","test@example.com:44"      connect to example.com using sftp on port 44 with "test" as user name.
+                                 on port 44 with "test" as user name.

 The __newFileSystem__ method also has a _credential_ parameter to provide the credential needed to access the file system.
 If this parameter is set to `null` the default credentials will be used for the scheme.
 The _properties_ parameter can be used to provide additional configuration properties.
 Again, `null` can be used if no additional configuration is required.
 The returned __FileSystem__ contains the following methods:

     public interface FileSystem {
         String getScheme()